Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.csc(double angleInRadians) | Returns a double in radians

+- The reciprocal of sin.
-Returns the cosecant of angleInRadians.
+- Returns the cosecant of angleInRadians.

 $csc(number) ={{1} \over {sin(number)}}$